 SSWD and CFWID entered into an agreement in 1957 (and a Supplemental Agreement in 1973) relative to the construction and subsequent enlargement of Camp Far West Reservoir.
 Under the Supplemental Agreement, SSWD provides CFWID 13,000 ac-ft of water from the reservoir each year to satisfy CFWID's senior water rights along the Bear River.
 The Ops Model uses 13,000 ac-ft as the annual demand for CFWID in accordance with the agreement.
 Annual demand is split between CFWID's North Canal (49%) and South Canal (51%).
 Daily demand time-series for each canal were developed by multiplying annual canal demand by the average daily historical diversion pattern for each canal.
-Demand for both canals is on a typical irrigation season pattern, however, there are demands outside of SSWD's typical irrigation season.
+Demand for SSWD's typical irrigation season.
 It is possible to divert water into the North and South canals without flashboards installed at the diversion dam.